 - Citycentre Benefit - defraying the additional cost of promotion, beautification and development of the Citycentre Benefit Area.

 Currently the following rate assistance options exist where ratepayers are experiencing financial difficulties:

-- Financial assistance through four local welfare agencies used by Council to provide $65 vouchers as part payment of ratepayer’s accounts (subject to the welfare agency's eligibility criteria).
+- Financial assistance through four local welfare agencies used by us to provide $65 vouchers as part payment of ratepayer’s accounts (subject to the welfare agency's eligibility criteria),

-Ratepayers experiencing financial difficulties should contact Council's Debt Management Team on 02 4974 2128 for further information.
+- Ratepayers experiencing financial difficulties should contact our Debt Management Team on (02) 4974 2307 for further information.